Road freight transport by journey characteristics

 Finland: National and international surveys have been harmonised and follow a common methodology from Q1 2011 onwards, leading to a break in time series in 2011.

-United Kingdom: As road transport data for 2011 have not been reported yet, 2010 data have been used instead.
+United Kingdom: As road transport data for 2011 and 2012 have not been reported yet, 2010 data have been used instead.

 Liechtenstein: Liechtenstein reports only international road freight.

-EU-27 totals calculated in this publication refer to road freight transport reported by the 27 Member States excluding Malta which is not reporting road freight statistics and excluding confidential data reported by the Member States.
+EU-28 totals calculated in this publication refer to road freight transport reported by the 28 Member States excluding Malta which is not reporting road freight statistics.

 International transport loaded and unloaded: International transport as presented in this publication is based on goods loaded and unloaded in the reporting Member States.
 Double counting is avoided since reporting relates only to resident carriers of the reporting countries: the figures sum up the goods transported by resident carriers to all other countries of the world and the goods brought into the reporting country by resident carriers from all other countries of the world.